h5md/h5md/h5md.rst

 Reserved names
 --------------

 Part of the h5md specification is a number of reserved names.
 This allows a data analysis package to handle adequately the datasets with reserved names.
+Future names should be kept concise but worded fully.

 The present list of reserved names is:

-* r: positions
+* position
-* v: velocities
+* velocity
-* f: forces
+* force

 Data elements in discussion
 ---------------------------

 * Reserved names

-  At this times, r,v and f are reserved.
-Two elements to discuss:

-  * Keep short names or use full names (position, velocity, force, ...) ?
-Full names will not be appropriate for everyting: for instance, velocity autocorrelation function is a bit long for a variable name.

-  * How far should we specify?
-Other elements seem appropriate for reserved names: temperature - temp - T, time step - DT, ...
+  At this time, position, velocity and force are reserved.
+How far should we specify?
+Other elements seem appropriate for reserved names: temperature, time step - DT, ...

 * Topology